tomzx/blog.tomrochette.com-content/k2-new-slider-option-killing-your-chances-of-getting-spidered/default.md

-/*
+---
 title: K2 new slider option: killing your chances of getting spidered?
+Date: 2006-05-25T06:16:50-05:00
 Author: tomzx
 Template: post
 Permalink: /k2-new-slider-option-killing-your-chances-of-getting-spidered/
- Date: 2006-05-25T06:16:50-05:00
 Categories: Sites
-*/
+---

 Well, it took me some time until I realise that this cool slider bar option as something negative about it: it hides contains from search engines spiders.

 Using AJAX coding, the only one who can trigger the request to the server are the users, a bot wouldn't be able to read any content except the one that's appearing on the front page.